arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Raw 1 + 2 + 3
 > ```
+> You can also remove the Raws of the currently selected Group in the current Cue like this:
+> ```
+> Raw -
+> ```

 ### Cue Attribute 5 Set
-Cue Attribute 5 Set sets the Fade time of the selected Cues:
+This command sets the Fade time of the selected Cues:
 ```
 Cue 1 Attribute 5 Set 17.4
 ```
 The value is given in seconds.

 ### Cue Attribute 6 Set
-Cue Attribute 6 sets if the selected Cues will be blocked Cues.
+This command sets if the selected Cues will be blocked Cues.
 This means that tracked values will not pass on to those Cues.
 ```
 Cue 1 + 2 Attribute 6 Set 1